 You wake up each morning, eat your breakfast, then head to the sink to brush your teeth and give your grin a thorough flossing.
 You’re doing everything correctly, right?
 Maybe.
 The truth is, oral hygiene isn’t as simple as just making sure you brush and floss.
-At our Cherry Hill, Gibbsboro, Linwood, and Runnemede dental offices, we’d like to talk about a few common oral health mistakes and how to fix them.
+At our Cherry Hill, Gibbsboro, and Linwood dental offices, we’d like to talk about a few common oral health mistakes and how to fix them.

 1. Snapping Your Floss.

-We love that fact you’re flossing, but it’s important that you’re doing it correctly.
+We love the fact you’re flossing, but it’s important that you’re doing it correctly.
 A common flossing mistake is pulling the flossing down between teeth and causing it to snap.
 According to the American Dental Hygienists’ Association, you should never snap floss between your teeth or it could damage gum tissues.
 Instead, use a gentle back and forth motion in between each tooth and up under the gum line.

 2. Brushing Too Hard.

 It’s natural to always scrub hard and quickly when cleaning pretty much anything.
 But your teeth are much different and deserve a gentler approach.
 Too much pressure while brushing can damage gums, cause them to recede, and even erode enamel.
 Enamel protects teeth against decay, and without it, your teeth are left exposed to dangerous bacteria.
 Try using small, gentle circles with your toothbrush angled at 45 degree angles.